By Karissa Collins on | No Comments

 Here are some of the advantages of using a remote:

 Another necessity for self-portraits is a tripod.
-I have used no tripod as well, but it is so much easier and less stressful with a tripod.
-Balancing your camera on tables, books and other objects can be risky and expensive if your camera happens to topple over.
-However, tripods can be expensive.
-They don't have to have the top piece that connects to your camera.
-You can find the connector online that matches your camera.
-Find some great suggestions for tripods for photographers here.
+I have tried shooting without one as well, but it is so much easier and less stressful with a tripod.
+Balancing your camera on tables, books, and other objects can be risky and expensive if your camera gets damaged when it accidentally topples over.
+Trust me, DON'T DO IT.

 Tripods can be expensive but keep in mind they don't have to have the top piece that connects to your camera - you can find a connector online that matches your camera.

 You can find some great suggestions for tripods here.

 So now that you have your equipment.
 What do you do next?

 First, you will need to decide where you want to take your photo(s).
 For best results, try to pick a location with great light.

 Then, when you're ready to shoot, set up your tripod and set your camera to the self-timer option.
 Make sure to choose the option with the longest time.
 My camera has a 2 second and a 10 second option, so I always choose the 10 second option.

 If there will be children in the photo, place them where you want them to be, focus your camera and then push the button.
 Walk (or run) into the photo (I don't always make it in time for the first picture, but your camera will now respond to your timer).